Water skiing: History

-Parallel to this, an avid sailor, sportsman and early adopter of water skiing, the young Swedish engineer Gunnar Ljungström (1905–1999) pioneered water skiing in slalom moves from 1929.
-A demonstrating behind a motorboat was made to the Swedish public at the 100th anniversary of the Royal Swedish Yacht Club in Sandhamn outside Stockholm in 1930.
+Parallel to this, an avid sailor, sportsman, and early adopter of water skiing, the young Swedish engineer Gunnar Ljungström (1905–1999) pioneered water skiing in slalom moves from 1929.
+A demonstration behind a motorboat was made to the Swedish public at the 100th anniversary of the Royal Swedish Yacht Club in Sandhamn outside Stockholm in 1930.

 Water skiing gained international attention in the hands of famed promoter, Dick Pope, Sr., often referred to as the "Father of American Water Skiing" and founder of Cypress Gardens in Winter Haven, Florida.
 Pope cultivated a distinct image for his theme-park, which included countless photographs of the water skiers featured at the park.
 These photographs began appearing in magazines worldwide in the 1940s and 1950s, helping to bring international attention to the sport for the first time.
 He was also the first person to complete a jump on water skis, jumping over a wooden ramp in 1928, for a distance of 25 feet.
 His son, Dick Pope, Jr., is the inventor of bare-foot skiing.
 Both men are in the Water Ski Hall of Fame.
 Today, Winter Haven, Florida, with its famous Chain of Lakes, remains an important city for water skiing, with several major ski schools operating there.

 Water skiing has developed over time.
 Water skiing tournaments and water skiing competitions have been organized.
 As an exhibition sport, water skiing was included in the 1972 Olympics.
 The first National Show Ski Tournament was held in 1974, and the first ever National Intercollegiate Water Ski Championships were held in 1979.
 The Home CARE US National Water Ski Challenge, the first competition for people with disabilities, was organized ten years later.

 The first patented design of a water ski which included carbon fiber was that of Hani Audah at SPORT labs in 2001.
 Its first inclusion in tournament slalom skiing was in 2003.